mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 In this dual-role topology a consumer should only connect to *leaders* of a topic, rather than all `nsqd` like they would in the current model.

-Herein lies the problem.
+Therein lies the problem.
 Since leadership can and will change, it needs to be propagated via gossip.
-But, given the eventually consistent nature of the gossip protocol, if a consumer connects to a *follower* it needs to be *redirected* to the leader (and the connection closed).
+But, given the eventually consistent nature of the gossip protocol, if a consumer inadvertently connects to a *follower* it needs to be *redirected* to the leader (and the connection closed).

+This redirection allows newer client libraries to handle this gracefully while forcibly closing the connection provides backwards compatibility for older client libraries.

 #### Network Partitions